The Somme – From Defeat to Victory: Plot

 The bloodiest day in British military history ends with 19,240 dead and 37,000 wounded, devastating communities like Salford but this was just the beginning of a battle that would last for four months.
 The British learn from their failures and over the following month they make steady gains along the front, by removing inflexible commanders like Morland and delegating to officers on the spot such as Brig-Gen. Herbert Shoubridge, who commands the 26 September attack on Thiepval spearheaded by Lt-Col. Frank Maxwell V.C.
 The artillery fires the new creeping barrage with the 12th Battalion, Middlesex Regiment following immediately behind, easily to overrun the first German trenches but failing to keep up; Maxwell's men comes under fire from Infantry Regiment 180.
 A slaughter is averted when British tanks arrive, forcing the terrified Germans into retreat only to be ditched and disabled a short time later.

 Soden is distracted by an official visit from the Kaiser's adjutant Gen. Hans von Plessen and when communication lines are cut he is rendered helpless.
-Meanwhile, the British Generals are kept up to date by reports from artillery observers and air observations, allowing them to order re-bombardment of enemy held positions.
+Meanwhile, the British Generals are kept up to date by reports from artillery observers and air reconnaissance, allowing them to order re-bombardment of German-held positions.
 Maxwell moves forward with his men to set up a command post at the Thiepval Chateau from where he controls the attack.
 With the infantry rapidly running out of officers it is left to the initiative of men from the ranks like Pvt.
 Frederick Edwards to secure a British victory.
 Plessen waits for six hours at Soden's HQ for news of the attack, by which time it is too late to order a counterattack and Thiepval is lost.
 The victory allows the British to secure all their objectives from 1 July and the French at Verdun are able to launch a counter-attack to push back the Germans.
-Thiepval is now the site of the Thiepval Memorial to the Missing of the Somme commemorating the 70,000 of the 432,000 British casualties with no known grave including Sharples, Mellor and Fiddes.
+Thiepval is the site of the Thiepval Memorial to the Missing of the Somme commemorating the 70,000 of the 432,000 British casualties with no known grave including Sharples, Mellor and Fiddes.